11 reasons you should never, ever take a cruise

 The Centers for Disease Control estimates that food poisoning affects about one in six Americans each year.
 “Symptoms of food poisoning include fever, abdominal pain, nausea, vomiting and diarrhea,” says Dr. Samia Boctor, who has a certification in travelers’ health from the American Society of Tropical Medicine and Hygiene.
 “If travelers consume contaminated food or water or touch surfaces contaminated by fecal material or vomitus, they can get infections with salmonella, shigella or E. coli.
 And norovirus needs special mention.
 These strains cause severe outbreaks that can send travelers to the hospital.”

 According to the CDC, more than 90 percent of outbreaks of diarrhea on cruise ships are caused by norovirus.
-In 2012, 16 norovirus outbreaks were reported through the CDC’s Vessel Sanitation Program.
+In 2013, eight norovirus outbreaks were reported through the CDC’s Vessel Sanitation Program.
 “Norovirus is easily spread, especially in crowded environments,” Boctor warns, “even by sharing food or eating utensils with someone who is ill.”

 Mechanical difficulties and their consequences